OtabekgithubJava/OtabekgithubJava/README.md

 <h2 align="left">Hi 👋!
-My name is Otabel and I'm a Software Engineer, from Uzbekistan</h2>
+My name is Otabek and I'm a Software Engineer, from Uzbekistan</h2>

 ###